-Assistant Professors: Dr. Courtney D. McDonald, Dr. Jamie I. MacLennan, Dr. Andrea J. Miller, Dr. Elizabeth Uhl

-The Department of Psychology and Sociology offers course work and laboratory experience in the behavioral sciences.
-Its curricula are designed to prepare students for graduate work in psychology and sociology, and to provide students with skills and training for employment in various kinds of social service occupations.
+Assistant Professors: Dr. Joseph Comeau, Dr. Courtney D. McDonald, Dr. Judy for graduate work in psychology and sociology, and to provide students with skills and training for employment in various kinds of social service occupations.
 A balanced offering of lecture, laboratory, and field experience provides the student with a basic understanding of those variables affecting individual behavior as well as the behavior of groups.